Chorus Systèmes SA: Emphasis on Unix

 Chorus Systèmes believed it held the key to the technological direction Unix should take and had large ambitions in this realm.
 Indeed, almost from the start of the company's history, Zimmerman was proclaiming that the existing Unix technology had reached the end of its useful life and that it needed a new kernel approach going forward.
 As part of this, Zimmerman wanted to expand usage of Unix into new areas and then, within a few years, capture ten percent of that expanded market.

 As such, the company's executives met with people from both the Open Software Foundation and Unix International (the two sides of the Unix Wars then taking place) to seek their endorsements of the Chorus microkernel and to navigate their requirements.

 Similarly, Chorus Systèmes engaged with a number of hardware vendors in an effort to convince them to adopt the Chorus technology.

 In early 1990, GEC Plessey Telecommunications agreed to adopt Chorus for a new generation of its System X product, a digital switching system.
 At the time it was the biggest deal Chorus Systèmes had made, and was subsequently mentioned in the general press.

 Chorus Systèmes also made a deal with Gipsi SA, a maker of X terminals.

 During 1990, Unisys agreed to use Chorus as the basis for a Unix operating system.
 The same year, Intel's Scientific Computers group agreed to use Chorus for its Intel iPSC supercomputer.

 These successes were followed in 1991 by ports of the Chorus microkernel to the transputer architecture from Inmos and to Acorn Computers' ARM3 RISC processor "for use in a multimedia workstation".
 The year after that, Tolerance Computer agreed to work with the Chorus microkernel towards making the first fault-tolerant Unix for a microcomputer-level system.
+ICL employed the Chorus microkernel in the software architecture of its GOLDRUSH MegaSERVER product: a parallel database server featuring up to 64 SPARC-based processing elements, each running its own database server in a Chorus microkernel-based Unix System V Release 4 environment, and accessing a common, coherent file store.
+This product employed Chorus/MiX V.4 specifically.